CVFC-MSE/age_climate_model/README.md

 Supporting files:
 _model_fitting_functions.R_ contains code for the stock-recruitment relationship, fishery impact, flow-dependent juvenile survival, and smart rounding numbers while preserving overall sum.

+### main_script.R
+Run simulation models to test the effects of drought on Sacramento River fall-run Chinook salmon under different age structure diversity scenarios.
+The two mechanisms that affect age sctructure (mortality and maturation) were tested separately.
+For each scenario (full factorial design of drought and age structure diversity), 20,000 stochastic simulations were conducted.
+Simulated data were saved in .Rdata files.